Experience the Best of Springtime Across America With These Must-See Festivals

 Boston Marathon – Boston, Massachusetts

 For vanlifers who love fitness, the Boston Marathon is a bucket list event.
-Park your van near the route and cheer on the runners, or if you qualified, get your running shoes laced up for the race.
+Park your van near the route and cheer on the runners, or if you qualify, get your running shoes laced up for the race.

 Need Help Planning Your Spring Adventures?
 We Can Help!